- Standard guest rooms start at 650 square feet, among the biggest in Vegas

 With ceilings detailed in gold, this bustling casino has lots of great energy and a dedicated poker room.

 The Venetian casino boasts endless rows of slots machines, marble floors, frescoed ceilings, and a busy room dedicated to poker.
-Medium rollers take note, the Venetian is no longer providing comps to gamblers who are not shelling out the big bucks.
-That means an end to free rooms and entertainment discounts as well as free food and beverages.
-Chairman and CEO of Las Vegas Sands Corp.
-Sheldon Adelson admitted that cost cutting has resulted in ending comps for all but the Venetian's highest rated players.
+Medium rollers take note, the Venetian doesn't provides comps to gamblers who aren't shelling out the big bucks.
+That means no free rooms, food or beverages, and no entertainment discounts.

 The Disneyland-like feel to the hotel should be a great hit with the little ones; even standard rooms have ample space for kids to sleep.

 The couches in all of the suites pull out into full-size beds.
-Rollaway beds are available for $35 a night, but not in standard rooms.
+Rollaway beds are available for a fee, but not in standard rooms.
 Cribs are available at no extra charge.

-The Venetian and its sister property, the Palazzo, together house eight James Beard award-winning chefs under one roof, including Emeril Lagasse’s Delmonico’s Steakhouse, Mario Batali’s B&B, and the French bistro Bouchon by Thomas Keller.
-The Venetian alone has 21 restaurants, eight of them Italian.
-Expect to spend between $20 and $50 for dinner entrees at the high-end spots.
+The Venetian and its sister property, the Palazzo, together house restaurants from five James Beard award-winning chefs, including Emeril Lagasse’s Delmonico’s Steakhouse, Mario Batali’s B&B Ristorante, and the French bistro Bouchon by Thomas Keller.

 Wolfgang Puck’s casual poolside restaurant, Riva serves breakfast and lunch.